Duration

 Introduction

-With local guides and drivers, we have put together this 13 day cycling epic, linking some of Central Mongolia’s most iconic landmarks and destinations.
-From ancient cities to extinct volcanoes, this trip aims to capture the very best of Mongolian culture as well as scenery.
-The ride is fully supported with a guide, drivers and a cook so you can focus on enjoying what’s on offer.
-This is the first time we have run this trip and to our knowledge, no one else is offering a trip like it.
+Upon request for our bespoke trip option, we have put together this 11-day cycling epic, linking two of Mongolia’s most popular and beautiful regions in Central Mongolia.
+With iconic landmarks and destinations along the way, from ancient cities to extinct volcanoes, relaxing hot springs to remote monasteries.
+This trip aims to capture the very best of Mongolian culture as well as scenery.
+The ride is fully supported with a guide, drivers, and a cook, so you can focus on enjoying what’s on offer.
+This is the first time we have run this trip, and to our knowledge, no one else is offering a trip like it.
 This is a real adventure made possible by our links with experienced off-road drivers and guides who it is a real privilege to be working with.
 We hope you will join us on what is going to be an epic ride to remember!

-Day 7-9.
-Following rivers down wide valleys, nestled between tall mountains and find little-used mountain passes in natural paradises.
+Day 7.
+Following rivers down wide valleys nestled between tall mountains and finding little-used mountain passes in a natural paradise.
+Enjoy the beauty of Khangai Nuruu.
+Off-road/dirt tracks.
+67km.

 Start planning your adventure!